mindsdb/mindsdb-docs-old/mindsdb-docs/docs/datasources/mongodb.md

     * host(default 127.0.0.1) - MindsDB server address.
     * port(default 47334) - MindsDB server port.
 * [x] api['mongodb'] -- This key is used for starting MindsDB Mongo API by providing:
-    * database(default mindsdb) - The database name that MindsDB will create on start.
     * host(default 127.0.0.1) - MindsDB Mongo API address.
     * port(default 47335) - MindsDB Mongo API port.
 * [ ] api['mysql] -- This key is used for starting MindsDB MySQL API.
 Leave it empty if you work only with MongoDB.